plalin/Boolean-query-recovery-attack/README.md

 The repo is currently undergoing modifications (25.11.4.).

-The code does not run in generic settings but only runs on certain python library/GPU driver versions.
+The experiment is run on certain python library/GPU driver versions (refer to requirements.txt).
-The current requirements.txt file does not contain the right versions.